How Planning Decisions are Made

 Planning decisions in Herefordshire are made on the basis of three sets of policies and any guidelines linked to them.
 The three documents that make up this framework are:

 - The National Planning Policy Framework (NPPF) produced by the Government and which applies nationwide

 - Herefordshire Council’s own Core Strategy – also known as the Local Plan – which provides strategic policies applicable across the whole county.
 This applies to 2031 but will be reviewed before then.
-You can access the Core Strategy via the link below
+You can access the Core Strategy via the button below

 Herefordshire Council are preparing a separate plan for the city to give more detailed policies than those in the Core Strategy.
 This is effectively an NDP for Hereford.
 Some of its policies cover housing sites on the boundaries of Breinton.

 Breinton Parish Council met in Breinton Village Hall at 7.00pm, on Friday 28th September, to consider their response to the Hereford Area Plan being produced by Herefordshire and Hereford City councils.
 The response was approved at the Parish Council meeting on the 17th October and can be read here.
 A map showing the potential housing sites bordering Kings Acre Road can be found here while the potential sites close to Adams Hill can be seen here.